wolfiabot/Wolfia/dashboard/README.md

 - Open browser at your ngrok address https://xyz.ngrok.io

+## API

+### Style

+We're creating a JSON-RPC style API.
+That's like REST but without the unnecessary parts like lots of relational endpoints with lots of HTTP verbs and lots of status codes.
+We don't want any of those.
+Keep the API small and to the point, create API endpoints ad hoc as necessary when new features are being built.

+The existing backend api endpoints are located in [src/main/java/space/npstr/wolfia/webapi](../src/main/java/space/npstr/wolfia/webapi)

-## Implemented status codes
+### Generally used status codes

-200 is sent for any success, to keep things uncomplicated.
+200 is sent for any success, to keep things uncomplicated no other success codes are used.

-401 or 403 either means the user is not logged in, or the Discord token timed out on the backend.
-Either way, they need to log in again.
+401 means the user is not logged in or the Discord token timed out.
+Either way, they should log in (again).

+403 means a user is logged in but tried to access or modify a resource they should have not access to.

-500 usually means the server is down.
+500 means the server is down or the internet connection between client and backend is bad.